Home » Blog » Patch My PC v Robopack – Package Managers Bake-Off

 Application packaging and patching engine rooms

-PMPC aims to release new updates to applications the same day the vendor releases the update following security and installation validation checks, which is critical to saving time.
+Patch My PC aims to release new updates to applications the same day the vendor releases the update following security and installation validation checks, which is critical to saving time.
 You also want to trust you’re deploying a clean application into your environment.
-PMPC maintains a comprehensive catalogue of applications and, at the time of writing, uses 610 vendors and offers 1742 individual products, which are obtained directly from the official vendor sources.
+Patch My PC maintains a comprehensive catalogue of applications and, at the time of writing, uses 610 vendors and offers 1742 individual products, which are obtained directly from the official vendor sources.
 A full list of applications is published online at Supported Products: Microsoft SCCM and Intune | Patch My PC

 Robopack

-Robopack sources its apps from both Winget and the Microsoft Store, which is a different approach from PMPC, which individually sources its apps from the vendors for its library.
+Robopack sources its apps from both Winget and the Microsoft Store, which is a different approach from Patch My PC, which individually sources its apps from the vendors for its library.
 The service continuously monitors the linked libraries every 30 minutes for new application versions, ensuring they stay current for patching.
 Sourced directly from the Microsoft libraries means that packages have already been tested for compatibility.
 All apps follow a strict Robopack testing process before being added to their library.

 You simply can’t ignore that both products offer an impressive number of ready-to-go applications within their library/catalogue, which offers a significant benefit in keeping environments up to date and secure and saves so much effort and time compared to manual packaging.